aburke15/slcc-bot/README.md

 # SLCC's Discord Bot
 ## Installation
-You can clone this repo to your local machine.
+You can clone this repository to your local machine.
 Then run the following commands.
 <br></br>
 ### IntelliJ IDEA install
 In the root of the project run the following command to create the runnable jar.